DianaNB/liftoff-assignments/P2-Project_Outline/README.md

 ## Overview

-Music app that will allow users to create, add, edit, & share playlists based on users music preferences.Can follow other users profiles and collab with users to create shared playlists.
+This is a music web application that will allow users to create, add, edit, & share playlists based on users music preferences.Can follow other users profiles and collab with users to create shared playlists.
 This will create a space for music lovers far and wide to find, learn, and share music with others in a fun collabritive way.
+This is the foundation of a larger idea for a music finder app.
+The basis of this liftoff is to create a space where music lovers can find and identify new music trends and new music from around the world.
 * **User Accounts:** Users will create an account
 * **User Forums:** Users can create and join diffferent forums to collab on playlists
 * **Rating:** Users can view and rate playlists